yemrecoskun/MyToolsApp/README.md

 ### Tic-tac-toe
 <p aling="center"> <img width="600px" src="https://github.com/yemrecoskun/MyToolsApp/blob/main/MyToolsApp.screenshot/tictactoe.png" /> </p>

-- A simple tic-tac-toe game that i developed for IOS mobile application development
+- A simple tic-tac-toe game that i developed for this application.

 ### Drawing
 <p aling="center"> <img width="600px" src="https://github.com/yemrecoskun/MyToolsApp/blob/main/MyToolsApp.screenshot/drawing.png" /> </p>

-- A drawing page that i developed for IOS mobile application development.
+- A drawing page that i developed for this application.
 - The drawing app containes stroke, thickness and color options and it also has Undo, Delete features.

 ## Used programs and languages